GauravRajwada/smart-police-station/README.md

 upper authority and then authority can give strict instruction to investigating officer.

 ## Motivation
 I was having seen many videos that there is smart police station in Dubai.
 I feel like why it can't be also in Inida then I make small ppt and uploaded on digital India portal.
-At that time Amit Sirohi sir motivated me to do work on this because of him I get motivated. <br> After sometime I got call from MHRD that what is my idea they were just motivating me to do proper research on this and then contact them.
+At that time <b> Amit Sirohi </b> sir motivated me to do work on this because of him I get motivated. <br> After sometime I got call from MHRD that what is my idea they were just motivating me to do proper research on this and then contact them.
 I started to learn techs and try to implement some part on my idea.
 <br> After a month I got mail from [<b>Bureau of Police Research & Development</b>](https://drive.google.com/file/d/1b1Cd6Z-t3hrVfHIctRfgwXn4-Pop1iSM/view).
 That they wanted to meet and discuss what is my approch.
 But at that time I was just having a simple idea in my mind and some written work they just said do some implementaion there is nothing before implementaion.
 From that day I start implemeting this project.
 Till now I think I have completed 1/3 implementation of project.
 Due to not getting proper resources and not proper guidence I am not able to complete this project.